benckw69/learningPlatform_java/README.md

 ```
 After that, use IDE and load maven

-There is an example file called .env.example at 'src/main/resources', you can take this as an example of .env to input mysql server details such as username, password and server url.
+There is an example file called .env.example at 'src/main/resources', you can take this as an example of .env file to input mysql server details such as username, password and server url.
 ```
-database_url=
+database_url=jdbc:mysql://localhost:3306/learningplatform
-DATABASE_USERNAME=
+DATABASE_USERNAME=root
 DATABASE_PASSWORD=
 ```
-After all of this setups, you are able to run the server!
+After all of this setups, you are able to run!